soapbox-pub/rebased/docs/configuration/howto_database_config.md

 ## Migration to database config

 1. Run the mix task to migrate to the database.
-You'll receive some debugging output and a few messages informing you of what happened.

   **Source:**